apache/shardingsphere/docs/community/content/powered-by/_index.en.md

 ## Register

-you're welcome to register by company + homepage + use case scenario (optional), your support is very important to us.
+You're welcome to register by company + homepage + use case scenario (optional), your support is very important to us.

 Please register [here](https://github.com/apache/shardingsphere/discussions/12255) with 'company' + 'homepage' + 'use case scenario' (optional).